yangbetty2025/Multilevel_Modeling/index.md

 <br>

 # Data Analysis
-Visualization is an intuitive way to get the big picture (pun intended) of our data, but there is a standardized numerical metric we can use to justify the use of a multilevel model.
+Visualization is an intuitive way to get the big picture (pun intended) of our data, but there is a standardized metric we can use to justify the use of a multilevel model.
 The measurement is called the "intraclass correlation coefficient," or **ICC** for short. <br>
 <br>

 ## Intraclass correlation coefficient (ICC)